jJosephM/SkyrmionDome/README.md

 4)  Also read up on Markdown to make this thing prettier

 ## To Show on Friday 2/11
-[ ] Dragged dome: maybe 120nm dome dragged by low current density
+[x] Dragged dome: maybe 120nm dome dragged by low current density **Already done in u_35 folder

 [x] Split dome 1: a dome at a higher current (~100) with multiple chunks